Proposed Steam Assisted Gravity Drainage (SAGD) Oil Sands Development

 Suncor provides stakeholders with opportunities to participate in an open and transparent consultation process that facilitates engagement, participation and input into both the Meadow Creek projects.
 We will provide regular updates to stakeholders as the projects progress.

-We are committed to listening and communicating directly and openly with Aboriginal communities about events, issues and ideas.
+We are committed to listening and communicating directly and openly with Indigenous communities about events, issues and ideas.

-An important part of this was updating the existing traditional land use and ecological knowledge by consulting with local Aboriginal stakeholders.
+An important part of this was updating the existing traditional land use and ecological knowledge by consulting with local Indigenous stakeholders.

-We have and will continue to work closely with Aboriginal communities throughout this process seeking to:
+We have and will continue to work closely with Indigenous communities throughout this process seeking to:

-- ensure we listen and communicate with Aboriginal Peoples directly and openly about events, issues and ideas
+- ensure we listen and communicate with Indigenous Peoples directly and openly about events, issues and ideas

 - build effective, long-term and mutually beneficial relationships